Silent Self-Stabilising Leader Election in Programmable Matter Systems with Holes: Model and Preliminaries

-Within the Amoebot model particles move using two main operations: \textit{expansion} to a neighbouring node and \textit{contraction} to the node occupied by the head of the particle.
-An expansion move is only possible for a contracted particle and a contraction move is only possible for an expanded particle.
+Within the Amoebot model, particles move using two main operations: \textit{expansion} to a neighbouring node and \textit{contraction} to the node occupied by the head of the particle.
+An expansion is only possible for a contracted particle and a contraction is only possible for an expanded particle.
 Contrary to Amoebot, here we assume that particles have two \textit{contract} operations: \textit{contract to head} and \textit{contract to tail}.
 The new \textit{contract to tail} operation does not alter the model significantly as it is equivalent to an expanded particle contracting to head, expanding in the opposite direction and contracting to head a second time.

-We say that a particle that changes its position when it is activated is \textit{activable}.
-When a particle is activated, it detects which of its neighbouring nodes are occupied, whether any of those nodes are occupied by an expanded particle and, based on this information, the particle performs at most one contraction and at most one expansion operation, in this order.
+We say that a particle for which some condition is enabled is \textit{activable}.
+We call an activable particle that is chosen by the scheduler \textit{activated}.
+When a particle is activated, it detects which of its neighbouring nodes are occupied, whether any of those nodes are occupied by an expanded particle and, based on this information, it performs at most one contraction and at most one expansion, in this order.
 Operations performed during a single activation of the particle are called a \textit{move} and a move is assumed to be atomic.
 That is, when a particle is activated it performs all operations that are part of the move before becoming inactive and while a particle is active no other particle becomes activated.
-Notice that since a move consists of at most one contraction and at most one expansion at least one of the nodes the particle occupied before its activation remains occupied by the same particle after the activation.
+Notice that since a move consists of at most one contraction and at most one expansion, at least one of the nodes the particle occupied before its activation remains occupied by the same particle after its activation.
 Atomic moves are particularly important in this context, as they guarantee that the system remains connected after every \textit{move}.
 Without this assumption, the impossibility result of \cite{derakhshandeh2015leader} forbids movement within the self--stabilising context.

-We assume that all particles have a common sense of orientation, as shown in Figure \ref{fig:compass}.
+We assume that all particles have a common sense of orientation (i.e., all particles agree on all directions), as shown in Figure \ref{fig:compass}.